lizzonsh/devops-hafifa/00.GettingStarted/HANDS-ON.md

 ## Notes
 - Ask someone from the team in which network to create it
-- There is a guide on how to create a VM
+- There is a guide on how to create a VM as for the network share path

+**Good Luck!**